 In an automotive electrical system, it is undesirable to have high current and thick wiring running through the dash panel to the horn, switches, and the PCM.
 Instead, the vehicle's control modules use a low current signal or ground on thin gauge wiring and a relay to activate the door locks, fans, idle control devices, and other high current actuators.

 Electromechanical relays are simple mechanical switches.
 They require low current from a component like the BCM or PCM to activate.
-When low current is passed through the relay's coil, a magnetic field is created that connects the high current circuit.
+When low current passes through the relay's coil, a magnetic field connects the high current circuit.

-Automotive manufacturers have been using them in place of switches for years.
-They're great because they are simple to diagnose.
+Automotive manufacturers have used them instead of switches for years.
+They're simple to diagnose.
 Like fuses, they are conveniently placed in a central location for easy identification and replacement.